Overlander (train): New life

 The Overlander's reprieve saw an interim refurbishment programme implemented, both internally and externally.
 Externally, the three former Bay Express cars and seven existing Overlander cars retained the Cato blue paint scheme of the Tranz Rail era, but with the new "Overlander" promotional logo introduced by Toll Rail on the sides in large white letters.
 Also, structural repair work was carried out.
 Internally, the cars were tidied up and seats replaced or reupholstered in some cars, new carpet laid in others.

 In 2008, the train was again close to capacity in usage of its just over 160 seats, and it was mooted that daily services be reestablished.
 After the New Zealand government re-purchased the rail services in 2008 and renamed them KiwiRail, a rail upgrade budget was also announced that included funds for refurbishing the trains.

 In mid-2009, it was announced that patronage had steadily increased and that the service was thriving with 25.5% more passengers over the previous year, and that additional carriages had been added to the train in some cases to satisfy demand.
 KiwiRail also announced that as a result, services would be extended to daily during the July school holidays, and the general peak season timetable extended to more than seven months each year.
 The service then became seven days a week from September through to May, with the winter off peak May to September being Friday, Saturday and Sunday.

 Due to increased interest and passenger demand, the town of Taihape was reinstated in October 2009 as a stop on the Overlander, following the local "Stop the Train" co-operative petition, headed by the Taihape Community Development Trust, Taihape Community Board, and the Older and Bolder Groups.
 Today with the Northern Explorer service, Taihape is no longer a stop.

 Re-branding as the Northern Explorer

-In 2012, passenger numbers were again in decline.
+In June 2012, passenger numbers were again in decline.
 KiwiRail decided to replace the Overlander with a new service, the Northern Explorer, from Monday, 25 June 2012.